AdobeDocs/experience-manager-65.en/help/sites-developing/extending-cloud-config.md

 When storing user credentials for the service, all passwords should be encrypted.

 You can achieve this by adding a hidden form field.
-This field should have the annotation `@Encrypted` in the property name; i.e. for the `password` field the name would be written as:
+This field should have the annotation `@Encrypted` in the property name; that is, for the `password` field the name would be written as:

 `password@Encrypted`